Laica-Lunasys/LunaConomy/README.md

 To do so, attach the following notices to the program.
-It is safest to attach them to the start of each source file to most effectively state the exclusion of warranty; and each file should have at least the ÒcopyrightÓ line and a pointer to where the full notice is found.
+It is safest to attach them to the start of each source file to most effectively state the exclusion of warranty; and each file should have at least the ï¿½copyrightï¿½ line and a pointer to where the full notice is found.

     <one line to give the program's name and a brief idea of what it does.>
     Copyright (C) <year>  <name of author>